shahin-bayat/golang-network-programming/context.md

 - **Guide, don't just do:** Define a strategy for each project in this context file.
 Ask the user to implement each step themselves.
 Review their code, and coach them to fix or improve it.
 - **Provide code on request:** Only provide complete, working code snippets when the user explicitly asks for them after getting stuck.
 - **Maintain the roadmap:** Keep the learning roadmap in this file updated to reflect the user's progress.
+- **Focus on Architecture & Design Patterns:** For all future projects, prioritize good architectural design, maintainability, and scalability.
+Actively seek opportunities to apply suitable design patterns (e.g., Dependency Injection, Strategy, Builder) where they enhance code quality and understanding.

 ### Commit Guidelines